 As the Coronavirus pandemic continues to keep many of us out of the office, it's natural to assume that video calls and home working will be the future of our workplaces.
 In fact, the work environment was becoming a more complex case even before COVID; the introduction of digitalisation saw a shift in consumer behaviour and subsequently created new paths for businesses to take, in the race to stay ahead of their competitors.

-Here, we're going to take a look at the beyond COVID; more specifically, the effect that technology will have.
+Here, we're going to take a look at the office design beyond COVID; more specifically, the effect that technology will have.
 By understanding these changes, any business will be able to save time, money and effort by installing the foundations of their future office now, rather than waiting later.

 How technology will affect future office design